 - Dredge and fill permit: Required for activities that dredge more than 500 cubic yards or disturb more than 500 linear feet of shoreline.

 - Quarry or mine permit: Required for activities that create more than 10,000 square feet of impervious cover or disturb more than 5 acres of land, and for all quarry and mine activities within a buffer zone of a creek or river.

 The technical manual can be found

 A permit is required if a proposed dredge and fill project is more than 500 feet in length or dredges more than 500 cubic yards.
-All other dredge and fill projects require the property owner to submit to LCRA the
+All other dredge and fill projects require the property owner to provide a completed

-notification of no permit required form and provide the information listed on the
+notification of no permit required form and the information listed on the